akasralikar/akasralikarblog/_posts/articles/2016-05-05-dont-repeat-yourself-dynamic-programming.md

 ---
 title: Dont Repeat Yourself - Dynamic Programming
-excerpt: "My impressions of the concept dynamic programming using small examples."
+excerpt: "Dynamic programming is a very powerful technique to solve a particular class of problems.
+This article is an attempt to explain concept dynamic programming using small examples."
 image:
   feature: Those-who-cannot-remember-the__quotes-by-George-Santayana.png
   teaser: P1510382_teaser.jpg